Chery Tiggo Crossovers

-The Chery Tiggo EV Crossovers are a Filipino professional women's volleyball team owned by United Asia Automotive Group, Inc. (UAAGI).
-The team competes in the Premier Volleyball League (PVL), where they have played since 2021.
+The Chery Tiggo Crossovers were a Filipino professional women's volleyball team owned by United Asia Automotive Group, Inc. (UAAGI) and was named after Chery Tiggo crossover SUVs.

-The team debuted in 2020, originally as a rebranding of the Foton Tornadoes, a team that had competed in the Philippine Super Liga since 2013.
-In 2021, the turned pro after moving to the PVL.
-The team after the Chery Tiggo crossover SUVs.
+The Chery Tiggo Crossovers debuted in 2020, originally as a rebranding of the Foton Tornadoes, a team that had competed in the Philippine Super Liga since 2013.
+In 2021, the club turned professional after moving to the Premier Volleyball League (PVL).

-The team won one championship in the 2021 PVL Open Conference, their first in the PVL.
+The team won one championship in the 2021 PVL Open Conference, their only title in the PVL.

+They last played as the Chery Tiggo EV Crossovers at the 2025 Reinforced Conference before disbanding in December 2025.

 History

 The team debuted in the Philippine Superliga (PSL) during the 2014 Grand Prix as the original Foton Tornadoes.
 Heading to the 2020 season, the team was renamed to Chery Tiggo Crossovers.

 On March 10, 2021, the team announced it has joined the professional PVL.
 They became the first-ever volleyball champions in a fully-professional league when they won the 2021 PVL Open Conference title.

-Chery's former mother team, Foton Tornadoes would be reformed in 2023 and is due to play alongside them in the 2023 Invitational Conference.
+Chery's former mother team, Foton Tornadoes was temporarily re-established in 2023 and played alongside them in the 2023 Invitational Conference before disbanding again.

+Chery Tiggo reach its first ever final since 2021 in the 2025 PVL on Tour conference.

+In September 2025, the club had as slight rebranding renaming itself as the Chery Tiggo EV Crossovers.
+They had their worst finish in the 2025 Reinforced Conference finishing tenth place.
+In December 2, 2025, Chery Tiggo announced its disbandment.

 International tournaments

 Chery Tiggo Crossovers has participated in various international tournaments as the original Foton Tornadoes.

-Chery, under its current branding, would be invited to take part in the 2021 edition of the Asian Club Championship after winning the 2021 PVL Open Conference.
+Under the Chery Tiggo branding, the club was invited to take part in the 2021 edition of the Asian Club Championship after winning the 2021 PVL Open Conference.
 However they declined to enter due to COVID-19 pandemic-related concerns.